groue/GRMustache/README.md

 #### Dot Variable tag `{{.}}`

-This extension to the [Mustache syntax](http://mustache.github.com/mustache.5.html) has been inspired by the dot variable tag introduced in [mustache.js](http://github.com/janl/mustache.js).
+This variable tag is an extension to the [Mustache syntax](http://mustache.github.com/mustache.5.html).

 This tag renders the regular string description of the current context itself.